klamping/Responsive-Starter-Kit/README.md

 ## General ##

-* "Responsive" layout with a fluid grid/layout, not "adaptive" with multiple fixed-width breakpoints
+* "Responsive" layout with a fluid/elastic grid, not "adaptive" with multiple fixed-width breakpoints
 * Prefer "readability over compression" for HTML and CSS coding style; can minify using CSS pre-processor (or server) - http://isobar-idev.github.com/code-standards/

 ## HTML ##